Health-Techz/AidBridge/AidBridge-frontend/README.md

-# 🎨 StellarAid Frontend
+# 🎨   AidBridge Frontend

-StellarAid, a decentralized donation platform built on Stellar.
+ AidBridge js a decentralized donation platform built on Stellar.
 This interface enables users to donate to NGOs, track transactions transparently, and participate in volunteer activities with reward incentives.

 ---

 ## 📌 Overview

-StellarAid’s frontend delivers a simple and accessible user experience for interacting with blockchain-powered donations.
+ AidBridge  frontend delivers a simple and accessible user experience for interacting with blockchain-powered donations.

 Users can: